 Conversely, each time our intention is for the greater good, to be kind, our inclination will be to respond in the future with the same kindness, which is further strengthened.

-What we’ve then decided is to condition ourselves to be kind, and as a result, we’ll more that likely be kind in our next similar bare behaviour action.
+What we’ve then decided is to condition ourselves to be kind.
+As a result, we’ll more than likely be kind in our next similar bare behaviour action.

 Once we form this character, in turn, it begins to project a positive aura of us which illuminates towards the world and everything around us.